muhammadXainAhmad/instagram_ui_design_flutter/README.md

 ## Notes 📝

 - This project currently focuses on the **UI design** with no backend functionality.
-- A learning project to practice Flutter UI components and basic navigation.
+- A learning project to practice Flutter UI components and basic navigation with SharedPreferences.
 - **Future enhancements** could include form validation, state management, and backend integration with Firebase for user authentication.

 ## Tech Stack ⚙️